zapmal/zapmal-readme/README.md

 My name is Manuel, and I'm a Computer Science student and Developer.

 I like solving exciting and —sometimes— complex problems.
-I enjoy learning and building new things and like the ambiguity that some problems have, I feel more engaged when working on something that can't be solved by merely searching the web or reading a book.
+I enjoy learning, be it new or old principles and technologies that I can apply in building new, usable software.
+I like the ambiguity that some problems have.
+I feel more engaged when working on something that can't be solved by merely searching the web or reading a book.
 It's always great when I can collaborate with a team of like-minded engineers.

 - 🌱 Currently learning:
     - React.